homes32/pebakery-docs/Commands/Branch/Operators.md

 ## Conditional Tests

-These tests are used in conjunction with the `If` command to determine if a file, directory, plugin section, registry value, macro, variable, or network connection does or does not exist.
+These tests are used in conjunction with the `If` command to determine if a file, directory, script section, registry value, macro, variable, or network connection does or does not exist.
 If the test returns true, then a Command is executed.
 Based on the specific test selected, one or more additional arguments may be needed.

 | Test | Description |
 | --- | --- |